Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Literature Review

 In parallel, physics-informed learning has emerged as a remedy for physically implausible outputs.
-Raissi’s PINNs framework \cite{13} pioneered the joint optimisation of data and governing equations; PGTransNet \cite{15} integrated physics-guided self-attention for Pacific-Ocean temperature forecasting, while physics-informed LSTM variants have been applied to power-transformer health monitoring \cite{16}.
-The recently proposed PhysicsSolver \cite{17} further attest to the potential of incorporating scientific priors into deep learning architectures.
+Raissi’s PINNs framework~\citep{13} pioneered the joint optimization of data and governing equations; PGTransNet~\citep{15} integrated physics-guided self-attention for Pacific-Ocean temperature forecasting, while physics-informed LSTM variants have been applied to power-transformer health monitoring~\citep{16}.
+The PhysicsSolver~\citep{17} further attests to the potential of incorporating scientific priors into deep learning architectures.

-Hybrid work now marries physics with deep networks: a TCN–TFT ensemble improves probabilistic wind forecasts\cite{18}, while energy‑constrained diffusion Transformers extend long‑horizon accuracy\cite{19}.
-Interpretability has advanced through Temporal Fusion Transformer’s gating and variable‑selection\cite{20} and through sparse‑attention schemes such as Adversarial Sparse Transformer\cite{21} and Query‑Selector attention\cite{22}.
-Complementing advances in model architecture, evaluation paradigms have matured: GraphCast — a graph-neural extension that outperforms ECMWF simulations on 90\% of medium-range weather targets \cite{23} —demonstrates that ML systems can rival numerical solvers at global scale.
-Meanwhile, foundation models like TimeGPT \cite{24} deliver strong zero-shot generalisation capabilities across diverse time-series domains.
-Nevertheless, critical evaluations have shown that simple linear baselines can outperform many Transformer variants when evaluated rigorously, as highlighted in ``Are Transformers Effective for Time-Series Forecasting?'' \cite{25}.Additionally, the rise of diffusion-based Transformers \cite{26} reflects the field’s continued pursuit of the right balance between model complexity and effective inductive biases.
+Hybrid work now marries physics with deep networks: a TCN–TFT ensemble improves probabilistic wind forecasts~\citep{18}, while energy‑constrained diffusion Transformers extend long‑horizon accuracy~\citep{19}.
+Interpretability has advanced through Temporal Fusion Transformer’s gating and variable‑selection~\citep{20} and through sparse‑attention schemes such as Adversarial Sparse Transformer~\citep{21} and Query‑Selector attention~\citep{22}.
+Complementing advances in model architecture, evaluation paradigms have matured: GraphCast — a graph-neural extension that outperforms ECMWF simulations on 90\% of medium-range weather targets~\citep{23} —demonstrates that ML systems can rival numerical solvers at global scale.
+Meanwhile, foundation models like TimeGPT~\citep{24} deliver strong zero-shot generalization capabilities across diverse time-series domains.
+Nevertheless, critical evaluations have shown that simple linear baselines can outperform many Transformer variants when evaluated rigorously, as highlighted in the ``Are Transformers Effective for Time-Series Forecasting?'' paper~\citep{25}.
+Additionally, the rise of diffusion-based Transformers~\citep{26} reflects the field’s continued pursuit of the right balance between model complexity and effective inductive biases.